Lil-Shake/Lil-Shake.github.io/_pages/about.md

 More
 ======
-Other than research, let's read, watch movies, listen to music and create fun things together!
+Other than research, let's read, watch movies, listen to music and create fun things!